Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

+>All operations present (un)success messages.

->During the system development, the team must use Javadoc to generate useful documentation for Java code.
+>During the system development process Javadoc was used to generate useful documentation for Java code.